Subscribe

 What Is Hardwood Flooring?

 Hardwood flooring is made from natural wood, specifically wood species classified as “hard.”
 Hardwood species grow more slowly and produce a denser material compared to softwood species.
-The density of hardwoods helps to make flooring made from them more durable than other options.
-A few examples of hardwood species often used to make floors include:
+The density of hardwoods makes for more durable flooring than other options.
+A few examples of hardwood floor species:

 • Birch